 Successful personal chefs know that trying to figure it out on your own will lead you in circles, so they hire a mentor which means they follow the fastest avenue to a profitable business.

 Have you been trying to figure it out on your own for a while now, still stuck in the same position you were a year ago when dreaming about starting a successful personal chef business?

-I'm Virginia Stockwell, a Personal Chef Mentor.
-I help cooks and chefs start and build personal chef businesses so they can have control over their own hours and income.
+As a Personal Chef Mentor, I help cooks and chefs start and build personal chef businesses so they can have control over their own hours and income.